 Even on days dotted with cloudy skies, up to 80 percent of the sun’s rays can penetrate your skin.
-You may even be surprised to learn that one in five Americans will develop skin cancer.
-“Every burn significantly increases your risk of developing skin cancer,” Dr. Karan Lal, a board-certified dermatologist based in in New York and New Jersey, tells Mental Floss.
+You may even be surprised to learn that one in five Americans will develop skin cancer in their lifetime.
+“Every burn significantly increases your risk of developing skin cancer,” Dr. Karan Lal, a board-certified dermatologist based in Arizona, tells Mental Floss.
 He also notes that another reason to wear sunscreen daily is that UV radiation contributes to photoaging, which over time can degrade collagen and elastin in skin, and potentially lead to the development of brown spots and broken blood vessels.

 So what’s the average person to do?
 Slathering your skin with sunscreen is a good step, but given the plethora of products on the market today, it can be tough to narrow down what the best options are.
 With that in mind, we asked experts to shine a light on what you should (and should not) be looking for when you’re shopping for the best sunscreen.